bluesky66-dev/kibana/x-pack/plugins/security_solution/server/lib/detection_engine/scripts/rules/test_cases/signals_on_signals/depth_test/README.md

 ./post_rule.sh ./rules/test_cases/signals_on_signals/depth_test/query_single_id.json
 ```

 Wait 30+ seconds to ensure that the single record shows up in your signals index.
-You can use dev tools in HyperSec Kibana
+You can use dev tools in Kibana
 to see this by first getting your configured signals index by running:

 ```ts